argotdev/deno-drizzle/README.md

 # deno-drizzle

-A simple demostration of using the Drizzle ORM with Deno 2.
+A simple demonstration of using the Drizzle ORM with Deno 2.

 To introspect your own database to create schemas, run: